Lossiemouth Football Club was established in 1945 and joined the Highland Football League the following year, where it has played ever since.

 The current Lossiemouth badge features a lighthouse superimposed over a stylised football in red and white, the club’s colours.
 The lighthouse is a representation of Covesea Skerries Lighthouse, completed in 1846 and located very near the town of Lossiemouth.
 For my redesign, I wanted to keep the lighthouse image, but decided to depict a version of the lighthouse more true to its actual appearance.
 As lighthouses function primarily at night and in poor visibility, I depicted a night’s sky in black and a representation of Ursa Major, suggesting the northerly position of Lossiemouth (which sits at the northern tip of Morayshire).
 I also included the Latin motto PER NOCTEM LUX (which can be translated into English as something like ‘the light through the night’), found on a Lossiemouth and Branderburgh burgh seal from the late nineteenth century.
 The motto is a play on the town’s patron saint, St Gerardine (or St Gervadius), who, according to legend, would set up flaming torches alone the shore in order to ward ships away from wreckage on the rocks.
 As Lossiemouth continue to plug away in the Highland Football League, perhaps the prospect of future success can be their ‘light through the night’.

 I designed the home kit as a clear homage to another LFC, drawing inspiration from 1982 Liverpool home kit in particular.
-The away kit is simpler, with blue-green gradients suggesting the sea.
+This colour scheme is reversed in the away kit.